Yash-Garg/TelegramCompanion-1/README.md

 >
 > -   `.afk` `<optional-reason>` - Sets you as afk and tells everyone that you are away by sending them a message when they mention your username, sends you a PM or replies to your message.
 Send a message to any chat to dismiss your afk state
 >
+> -   `.profanity` `<on/off>` - Turn the profanity filter on or off.
+If is turned on all the incoming messages containing profanity will be deleted
+>
+> -   `.profanity` - Check the status of the profanity filter
+>
 > -   `.ppic` - Reply to a photo/document to set it as your profile photo
 >
 > -   `.pbio` `<bio>` - Change your about message by sending `.pbio` followed by the bio you want to set.